On the interplay between multiscaling and stocks dependence: Multiscaling and average correlation

 \subsection{Role of the capitalization}

-As pointed out in Subsec. \ref{subsec_main} the scatter plots of Fig. \ref{B_VS_corr_plain_market_cap} suggest that $\hat B$ and $\bar \rho$ depend on the logarithm of capitalization.
-To confirm this observation and to quantify the effect we report in Tab. \ref{tab_B_ln_cap} the correlation between $\hat B$ and the logarithm of capitalization (up to two significant figures and with the associated $p$-value) and in Tab. \ref{tab_rho_bar_ln_cap} the correlation between $\bar \rho$ and the logarithm of capitalization (with the same degree of accuracy).
+As pointed out in Subsec.\ref{subsec_main}, the scatter plots of Fig.\ref{B_VS_corr_plain_market_cap} suggest that $\hat B$ and $\bar \rho$ depend on the logarithm of capitalization, $\ln(mktcap)$.
+To confirm this observation and to quantify the effect, we plot in Figs.{\ref{rho_VS_market_cap} and \ref{B_VS_market_cap}} the logarithm of capitalization with respect to $\bar \rho$ and to $\hat B$ respectively, for the six datasets.
+We report in Tab.\ref{tab_B_ln_cap} the Pearson's correlation $\rho$ between $\hat B$ and the logarithm of capitalization and in Tab.\ref{tab_rho_bar_ln_cap} the Pearson's correlation between $\bar \rho$ and the logarithm of capitalization.

+Tabs.\ref{tab_B_ln_cap} and \ref{tab_rho_bar_ln_cap} show that the correlation is quite pronounced in both cases.
+Given this result, we want to verify if the dependence between the average correlation and the multiscaling proxy is driven only by the logarithm of capitalization.
+In order to assess this we compute the partial correlation \citep{parcorr} between $\bar \rho$ and $\hat B$ using as control variable the logarithm of capitalization.
+Partial correlation between two generic variables $X$ and $Y$ controlling for variables in $\textbf{Z}$ writes $\rho_{X,Y|Z}$ and can be calculated following a two steps approach.
+In the first step, we run a linear regression between each variable of interest against $\textbf{Z}$, which reads

+where the $\beta$s and $\gamma$s are parameters and $\epsilon_X$ and $\epsilon_Y$ are the regressions residual, which account for the information not explained by $\textbf{Z}$.
+In the second step of the computation, the Pearson's correlation of Eq.\ref{pearson} is calculated between $\epsilon_X$ and $\epsilon_Y$, i.e.: